AlgoLab/gppf/README.md

 Where:

 `-m(--model) {perfect,persistent,dollo,caminsokal}`
-Is a required arguments to specify to the phylogent model
+is a required arguments to specify to the phylogeny model

 `-f(--file) FILE` Specifies the path of the input file.